forestcaver/Analog-Voice/README.md

 - Either lfo or looping envelope generator (unsure which yet)

-Licence: CC-BY-SA 4.0, unless otherwise stated in the individual repositories
+Licence: CC-BY-NC-SA 4.0, unless otherwise stated in the individual repositories